Adopting and Providing Services to Children Under the Indian Child Welfare Act (ICWA)

 FAM Section 8616.5 – States the terms for postadoption contact agreements.

-FAM Section 8619.5 – States that when a final decree of adoption has been vacated or set aside, or the adoptive parent voluntarily consents to termination of his/her parental rights, a biological parent or prior Indian custodian may petition for return of custody and the court must grant that petition unless there is a showing that the return of custody is not in the child’s best interest.
+FAM Section 8619.5 – States that when a final decree of adoption has been vacated or set aside, or the adoptive parent voluntarily consents to termination of their parental rights, a biological parent or prior Indian custodian may petition for return of custody and the court must grant that petition unless there is a showing that the return of custody is not in the child’s best interest.

-FAM Section 8620(3)(b) – States that DCFS must adopt regulations to ensure that a child who is being voluntarily relinquished for adoption (pursuant to Section 8700) is an Indian child, the parent of the child must be advised of his/her right to withdraw consent and rescind the relinquishment for any reason at any time prior to entry of a final decree of termination of parental rights or adoption, pursuant to Section 1914 of Title 25 of US Code.
+FAM Section 8620(3)(b) – States that DCFS must adopt regulations to ensure that a child who is being voluntarily relinquished for adoption (pursuant to Section 8700) is an Indian child, the parent of the child must be advised of their right to withdraw consent and rescind the relinquishment for any reason at any time prior to entry of a final decree of termination of parental rights or adoption, pursuant to Section 1914 of Title 25 of US Code.

 FAM Section 8710 – Summarizes the adoptive placement preference for an Indian child.